Irev-Dev/curated-code-cad/README.md

 - License: LGPL-2.1 or later and GPL-2 or later
 - ~Online editor~

 Tovero is a binding of Libfive to Common Lisp, including a standalone REPL-based viewer.
-Tovero can be integrated with [Clive](https://www.gitlab.com/kavalogic-inc/clive), a Common Lisp scene graph and 3D GUI, to build more complex modeling applications.
+Tovero can be integrated with [Clive](https://www.gitlab.com/kavalogic-inc/clive), a Common Lisp scene graph and 3D GUI, to build more complex modelling applications.

 ## Node editors / other